Pericarditis

 - Lupus and rheumatoid arthritis are examples of inflammatory diseases that can lead to pericarditis.

-- Stay away from people who have a viral or flu-like sickness.
+- Stay away from people who have viral or flu-like sickness.
 If you have symptoms of a viral infection, try to stay away from others.

 - Maintain a healthy level of hygiene.
 Hand washing on a regular basis can help prevent the spread of sickness.

 - Vaccines are highly recommended.
-Maintain current vaccinations, including those that protect against COVID-19, rubella, and influenza, all of which can cause myocarditis
+Maintain current vaccinations, including those that protect against COVID-19, rubella, and influenza, all of which can cause myocarditis.

 Diagnosis of Pericarditis